 Why?
-Because we are in training for eternal life.
-And to come from the flesh to be changed into immortal spirit beings, we've got a lot of learning to do.
-And in order for that to happen, there's got to be a lot of changing going on in our hearts and in our minds.
-Then we will see later that that has to be based on the love of God and the love of neighbor and the love of the brethren.
-And yes (as we'll see a little later here), even loving your enemies.
+Because we are in training for eternal life!
+To come from the flesh to be changed into immortal spirit beings, we've got a lot of learning to do.
+In order for that to happen, there's got to be a lot of changing going on in our hearts and in our minds.
+We will see later that that has to be based on the love of God, the love of neighbor and the love of the brethren.
+Yes, even loving your enemies!
 Total different approach.
-In the Old Testament you loved everyone who lived in Israel, and you hated your enemies-even though God told them to be kind to the prisoners that they took.
+In the Old Testament you loved everyone who lived in Israel, and you hated your enemies, even though God told them to be kind to the prisoners that they took.

-Here's a promise: " '...for they shall be filled....
-[So this is the attitude that we need.] ...Blessed are the merciful, for they shall find mercy" (vs 6-7)-not judgment and stoning, but merciful.
+Here's a promise: "...for they shall be filled....
+[So this is the attitude that we need.] ...Blessed are the merciful, for they shall find mercy" (vs 6-7)-not judgment and stoning, but merciful!

-- You have sinned, you want mercy.
+- you have sinned, you want mercy

-- You have done wrong, you want forgiveness.
+- you have done wrong, you want forgiveness

-- You have done foolish things, you want understanding.
+- you have done foolish things, you want understanding

 But God says you have to change; because remember, He started out right here: 'Repent, for the Kingdom of God is at hand.'
-So therefore, this tells you now the requirements for the Kingdom of God.
-And the Gospels is the place where this begins; though it goes all the way back to the Old Testament.
-So you see that's why we have in the Bible here a section, a commentary written, The Unity of Scripture-between the Old Testament and the New Testament.
-Now Jesus is beginning to bring this out.
+So therefore, this tells you now the requirements for the Kingdom of God!

+The Gospels is the place where this begins; though it goes all the way back to the Old Testament.
+That's why we have in the Bible here a section, a commentary written, The Unity of Scripture-between the Old Testament and the New Testament.
+Jesus is beginning to bring this out.
 Jesus now tells us what we are to do.
 He tells us how we are to think.
+It's two things"

-So it's two things.
-In the Old Covenant you were told what to do and very little about how to think.
-In the New Testament we are told what to do and how to think and how to do it-and the spiritual aspects of all of it combined.
-That's why the Gospels are so important; because it lays the foundation, and Christ was the Foundation-correct?-for everything else in the New Testament then which goes back and brings the unity of Scripture between the Old and New together.
+1. in the Old Covenant you were told what to do and very little about how to think

+2. in the New Testament we are told what to do and how to think and how to do it-and the spiritual aspects of all of it combined

+That's why the Gospels are so important; because it lays the foundation, and Christ was the Foundation for everything else in the New Testament then which goes back and brings the unity of Scripture between the Old and New together.

-All right, let's go on: "Blessed are the pure in heart, for they shall see God" (v 8).
+Verse 8: "Blessed are the pure in heart, for they shall see God."

 What do you find in the Old Testament?
 Jesus, Who was the Lord God of the Old Testament, told Moses: 'You can't see My face and live.'
 But we know in Rev. 22 it says we will see God 'face-to-face.'
-Entirely different.
+Entirely different!

 The Old Testament, as we know on the Day of Atonement, no one saw God.
-And the priests could only go into the Holy of Holies once a year.
+The priests could only go into the Holy of Holies once a year.
 Now in the New Testament it teaches us we can come into the Holy of Holies of God every day, every time we pray.
 Tremendous thing!
-That's why there has to be the teachings in the Gospel.
+That's why there has to be the teachings in the Gospel!